-This course will address the prominent viral STIs in the United States-referred to as the four Hs: herpes, human papillomavirus (HPV), hepatitis, and human immunodeficiency virus (HIV).
-The purpose of this course is to enhance clinician knowledge regarding these infections in order to detect and initiate treatment early, when transmission risk can be minimized.
+This course will address the prominent viral STIs in the United States-referred to as the four Hs: herpes, HPV, hepatitis, and HIV.
+The goal is to address knowledge gaps, enhance clinical skills, and highlight best practice guidelines for early diagnosis, treatment, and prevention of STIs.